Laudomia Bonanni: Literary works

 Bonanni’s literary works revolve around two main themes: one sociopolitical (focused on the marginalized and the oppressed in society) and a more introspective one (exploring the contradictions of bourgeois morality).
 The radical nature of her investigation gives Bonanni a unique and original style that distinguishes her voice from other twentieth-century writers.
 She also explored "the loss of childhood innocence; the Italian veneration of, and ambivalence toward, the power of maternity; the intricacy of human bonds in even the smallest of communities; the struggle against contingency in the poor mountain region that was her birthplace."

 With two short stories gathered under the title Il fosso (The Ditch), in 1948 Laudomia Bonanni won a national literary contest for an unpublished work, sponsored by the Amici della Domenica, a Rome literary salon.
 It was hosted by the distinguished critic Goffredo Bellonci.
 Her work was selected by a committee that included prominent members of the contemporary Italian cultural elite.
 Poet and critic Eugenio Montale wrote of her two stories that won the contest: "...this Laudomia truly deserves to be brought out from the shadows.
-She reveals a narrative strength that must not conclude here.
+She reveals a narrative strength that must not be concluded here.
 She is sure to go a long way."

 With the addition of the stories, "Funeral Mass" and "The Seed," a collection of four stories was published in 1949 as Il fosso by the prestigious press Mondadori.
-The following year Il fosso won another prize, the Premio Bagutta Opera Prima for a first-book: this was the first time such a prize was awarded to a woman.
+The following year Il fosso won another prize, the Premio Bagutta Opera Prima for a first book: this was the first time such a prize was awarded to a woman.
 Bonanni received critical acclaim; among her greatest admirers were prominent literary critics such as Emilio Cecchi, Giuseppe de Robertis, and Enrico Falqui.

 In 1954 Laudomia Bonanni’s Palma e sorelle (Palma and Sisters) won the Premio Soroptimist.
 Her next novels, L’imputata (The Accused) and L’adultera (The Adulteress), both published with Bompiani, received two important literary awards, respectively the Premio Viareggio (1960) and the Premio Selezione Campiello (1964).
 Both works were translated into French and Spanish.